w3c/wot-architecture/proposals/WoT Architecture - Explanation for TAG review.md

 different verticals have similar use cases.

 #### Manufacturing
-Smart factories require advanced monitoring of the connected manufacturing equipment as well of the manufactured products.
+* Smart factories require advanced monitoring of the connected manufacturing equipment as well of the manufactured products.
 They benefit from predictions of machine failures and early discovery of anomalies to prevent costly downtime and maintenance efforts.

-Additionally,
-monitoring of connected manufacturing equipment and the environment at the production facility for the presence of poisonous gases, excessive noise or heat increases the safety of the workers and reduces the risks of incidents or accidents.
+* Monitoring of connected manufacturing equipment and the environment at the production facility for the presence of poisonous gases, excessive noise or heat increases the safety of the workers and reduces the risks of incidents or accidents.

-Real-time monitoring and KPI calculations of production equipment helps to detect productivity problems and optimize the supply chain.
+* Real-time monitoring and KPI calculations of production equipment helps to detect productivity problems and optimize the supply chain.

 #### Transportation & Logistics

-Monitoring of vehicles, fuel costs, maintenance needs and assignments helps to optimize the full utilization of the vehicle fleet.
+* Monitoring of vehicles, fuel costs, maintenance needs and assignments helps to optimize the full utilization of the vehicle fleet.

-Shipments can be tracked en-route to ensure consistent quality and condition of transported goods.
+* Shipments can be tracked en-route to ensure consistent quality and condition of transported goods.
   This is especially useful to assert the integrity of the cold-chain from warehouses to refrigerated trucks to delivery.

-Centralized monitoring and management of stock in warehouses and yards can prevent out of stock and excessive stock situations.
+* Centralized monitoring and management of stock in warehouses and yards can prevent out of stock and excessive stock situations.

 #### Utilities

-Automated reading of residential and C&I (Commercial and Industrial) meters integrated with billing offers continuous insights into resource consumption and potential bottlenecks.
+* Automated reading of residential and C&I (Commercial and Industrial) meters integrated with billing offers continuous insights into resource consumption and potential bottlenecks.

-Monitoring the condition and output of distributed renewable energy generation equipment enables optimisation of distributed energy resources.
+* Monitoring the condition and output of distributed renewable energy generation equipment enables optimisation of distributed energy resources.

-Monitoring and remote control of distribution equipment helps to automate distribution.
+* Monitoring and remote control of distribution equipment helps to automate distribution.

-Continuous monitoring of generation and distribution infrastructure can improve the safety of utilities crews in the field.
+* Continuous monitoring of generation and distribution infrastructure can improve the safety of utilities crews in the field.

 #### Oil and Gas

-Offshore platform monitoring, leakage detection and prediction of pipeline usage as well as monitoring and controlling the levels in tanks and reservoirs helps to improve the industrial safety for the workforce as well as avoiding damage to the environment.
+* Offshore platform monitoring, leakage detection and prediction of pipeline usage as well as monitoring and controlling the levels in tanks and reservoirs helps to improve the industrial safety for the workforce as well as avoiding damage to the environment.

-Automated calculation of a distributed stock through various storage tanks and delivery pipes/trucks allows for improved planning and resource usage.
+* Automated calculation of a distributed stock through various storage tanks and delivery pipes/trucks allows for improved planning and resource usage.

 #### Insurance

-Proactive asset monitoring of high value assets such as connected structures, fleet vehicles, etc. mitigates the risk of severe damage and high costs through use of predictions and early detection of incidents.
+* Proactive asset monitoring of high value assets such as connected structures, fleet vehicles, etc. mitigates the risk of severe damage and high costs through use of predictions and early detection of incidents.

-Usage based insurance can be offered with usage tracking and customized insurance policies.
+* Usage based insurance can be offered with usage tracking and customized insurance policies.

-Predictive weather monitoring and re-routing of fleet vehicles to covered garages can limit loss due to hail and tree damage in the case of severe weather.
+* Predictive weather monitoring and re-routing of fleet vehicles to covered garages can limit loss due to hail and tree damage in the case of severe weather.

 #### Engineering and Construction

-Industrial safety monitoring reduces the risks of security hazards.
+* Industrial safety monitoring reduces the risks of security hazards.
-Monitoring of assets at construction sites can prevent damage and loss.
+* Asset monitoring at construction sites can prevent damage and loss.

 ### Agriculture

-Soil condition monitoring and creating optimal plans for watering, fertilizing, and monitoring production conditions optimizes the quality and output of agricultural processes.
+* Soil condition monitoring and creation of optimal plans for watering, fertilizing, and monitoring production conditions optimizes the quality and output of agricultural processes.

 ### Healthcare

-Data collection and analytics of clinical trial data helps to gain insights into new areas.
+* Data collection and analytics of clinical trial data helps to gain insights into new areas.

-Remote patient monitoring mitigates the risk of undetected critical situations for elderly people and patients after hospitalization.
+* Remote patient monitoring mitigates the risk of undetected critical situations for elderly people and patients after hospitalization.

 ### Environment

-Environmental monitoring typically relies on a lot of distributed sensors that send their measurement data to common gateways, edge devices and cloud services.
+* Environmental monitoring typically relies on a lot of distributed sensors that send their measurement data to common gateways, edge devices and cloud services.

-Monitoring of air pollution, water pollution and other environmental risk factors such as fine dust, ozone, volatile organic compounds, radioactivity, temperature, and humidity can be used to detect critical environment conditions and can help prevent unrecoverable health or environment damages.
+* Monitoring of air pollution, water pollution and other environmental risk factors such as fine dust, ozone, volatile organic compounds, radioactivity, temperature, and humidity can be used to detect critical environment conditions and can help prevent unrecoverable health or environment damages.

 ### Smart cities

-Monitoring of bridges, dams, levees, and canals for material condition, deterioration, and vibrations can discover needed maintenance repair work and help prevent significant damage.
+* Monitoring of bridges, dams, levees, and canals for material condition, deterioration, and vibrations can discover needed maintenance repair work and help prevent significant damage.

-Monitoring of highways and providing appropriate signage ensures optimized traffic flow.
+* Monitoring of highways and providing appropriate signage ensures optimized traffic flow.

-Smart parking optimizes and tracks the usage and availability of parking spaces and automates billing/reservations.
+* Smart parking optimizes and tracks the usage and availability of parking spaces and automates billing/reservations.

-Smart control of street lights based on presence detection and weather predictions can reduce energy costs.
+* Smart control of street lights based on presence detection and weather predictions can reduce energy costs.

-Garbage containers can be monitored to optimize waste management and the trash collection route.
+* Garbage containers can be monitored to optimize waste management and the trash collection route.

 ### Smart buildings

-Monitoring the energy usage throughout buildings helps to optimize resource consumption and reduce waste.
+* Monitoring energy usage throughout buildings helps to optimize resource consumption and reduce waste.

-Monitoring equipment in buildings such as HVAC, elevators, lighting etc. and fixing problems early improves the satisfaction of occupants.
+* Monitoring equipment in buildings such as HVAC, elevators, lighting etc. and fixing problems early improves the satisfaction of occupants.

 ### Connected Car

-Monitoring of operation status and prediction of service needs optimizes maintenance costs.
+* Monitoring of operation status and prediction of service needs optimizes maintenance costs.
-Driver safety is enhanced with notifications from an early warning system for critical road and traffic conditions.
+* Driver safety is enhanced with notifications from an early warning system for critical road and traffic conditions.

 ## What is being standardized?